For more information about our Leadership, please contact:

 The Tampa Bay EDC has attracted some of the brightest business leaders in the Tampa and Hillsborough County community.
 Each year, new executive officers are elected to help lead the organization on yet another successful year.

-Angel has been serving as the Tampa Bay Market President since April 2017.
-In his current role, he is responsible for the management and growth of $750MM in assets and $550MM in deposits.
-He is a true community partner, taking every opportunity to be involved in the continued progress of the communities he serves.
+SouthState Bank found its first opportunity to enter the Tampa Bay Market in 2017, creating an opportunity for Angel to join a larger market.
+He is responsible for managing the staff and the growth of the loan and deposit portfolios.
+The Hillsborough Market was created by acquiring four banks in 2 years.
+Angel is a true community partner, taking every opportunity to be involved in the continued progress of the communities he serves.
 He has served on multiple boards for non-profits and government services agencies.
 He has also been honored with the designation of “40 under 40” by both the Tampa Bay Business Journal and the Business Observer.

-Angel has been married to Rosalie Gonzalez for 10 years and they have 2 children.
-As a family they are involved in multiple civic organizations including Keeping Tampa Bay Beautiful, Voices for Children, and the Guardian Ad Litem Agency.
+Angel has been married to Rosalie Gonzalez for 14 years and they have 2 children.
+As a family, they are involved in multiple civic organizations, including Keeping Tampa Bay Beautiful, Voices for Children, the YMCA, the Straz Center for the Performing Arts, and the Guardian Ad Litem Agency.
 He enjoys golfing and traveling with his friends and family.

 Joe Lopano arrived in Tampa on January 1, 2011, as Tampa International Airport’s new CEO.
 He has worked 37 years in the aviation industry.
 Prior to accepting the CEO position in Tampa, he worked at the Dallas/Fort Worth Airport for 14 years as its Executive Vice President for Marketing and Terminal Management.
 His experience also encompasses 19 years in the airline industry, including serving in leadership positions at Continental Airlines.